rcmdnk/vim_ahk/README.md

 If you are interested in the same settings for Mac, try Vim emulation for [Karabiner - Software for macOS](https://pqrs.org/osx/karabiner/): [Karabiner-Elements complex_modifications rules by rcmdnk](https://rcmdnk.com/KE-complex_modifications/).

 ## AutoHotkey v1 or v2

-This script is for AutoHotkey v1.
+This script is for AutoHotkey v2.

-Currently, vim_ahk for AutoHotkey v2 is under development in the branch [ahk_v2](https://github.com/rcmdnk/vim_ahk/tree/ahk_v2).

-If you are using AutoHotkey v2, please try the script in [ahk_v2](https://github.com/rcmdnk/vim_ahk/tree/ahk_v2).
+If you are using AutoHotkey v1, please use release [v0.13.1](https://github.com/rcmdnk/vim_ahk/tree/v0.13.1).

-Any feedback is welcome.

 ## Installation